JosueSdev/torchlight2mod-TorchlighIIChocolate/README.md

 [clockworkcore](http://clockworkcore.org/modindex.html)

-Almost every balance tweak in Chocolate assumes you're using ArmorFix.
 No public link exists for v2 since Torchmodders went down and the link provided only lists v1, you can either install v1 for a very similar experience or ask around for v2.

 ## Public Build (?)